 All this applies equally to visual art submissions.
 Above all the work must have a distinct sense of subject.
 No ultra-modern, Jackson Pollock slapdashery.
 This doesn't mean we want black-and-white photos of your lawn furniture.
 The art we present must engage our readers, whether through shock or awe.
 Ontologica wants art that fantastically suggests the possible, or horrifically portrays the actual.

-Non-fiction and fiction submissions should be no more than 20 pages in length.
+Non-fiction and fiction submissions should be no more than 25 pages in length.
 Flash fiction is generally discouraged.
-Please send no more than five poems.
+For art, send between 3 and 5 high quality JPEG or PNG files.
 Send all submissions as attachments.
 For more submission information, please see our Submissions page.